lucasdurand/lucasdurand/work/td.md

 ## Director, Data Platform & Analytics (2023 - )

-Play a key role in driving strategy for the dealer's Data Platform with a focus on cloud migration and next-gen platform design
+I lead the Reference Data, Market Data, and Notebooks teams and play a key role in driving strategy for the dealer's Data Platform with a focus on cloud migration and next-gen platform design.

-Some topics include:
+Some foci include:
-* Platform Architecture
+* Data Platform Architecture
-* Data Mastering
+* Data Masters and Data Mastering
-* End User Computing
+* End User Computing and Citizen Development/Data
+* Data Management (Governance, Quality, Lineage, Catalog)
 * Data Fabric
 * Data Mesh
 * Data Science Tooling